VitorVidal/OpenBR4Net/README.md

   Just an c# console project to test and show the wrapper.

+  Must provide template files to "verify" method using extension ".gal".

 1.4 - Knows Bugs

   I'm having issues when compare the same template data.
 It's returning NaN.